-U.S. income tax filing requirement
+U.S. income tax filing requirements for Expats

-Generally, if any of the below applies to you, you must file IRS Form 1040 by the due date.
+Generally, if any of the below applies to you, you must file IRS Form 1040 by the original or extended due date.
 This obligation is not synonymous with a tax liability or paying tax to the IRS.
 This filing obligation may entitle you to receive a tax refund even if you live abroad for example or you have earned income under the filing threshold below.

 For self-employed individuals: If your net earnings from self-employment are $400 or more, you must file a return even if your gross income is below the amount listed above for your filing status.

 An income tax filing requirement generally applies even if a taxpayer qualifies for tax benefits, such as the Foreign Earned Income Exclusion or the Foreign Tax Credit, which substantially reduce or eliminate U.S. tax liability.
 These tax benefits are only available if an eligible taxpayer files a U.S. income tax return.

 A taxpayer qualifies for the special 2-month automatic extension if both their tax home and abode are outside the United States and Puerto Rico.

 Those serving in the military outside the U.S. and Puerto Rico on the regular due date of their tax return also qualify for the extension to June 15.